Business Acumen Skills: Boost Your Employability

 Some of your business acumen skills will come across during the interview just through the way you talk.
 If you exude confidence and speak clearly, the hiring manager will immediately have the impression that you are good at working through challenges.
 As with the resume and cover letter, be sure to talk about career achievements where you were able to utilize business acumen skills to solve a problem for a past company.
 Mention the specific business acumen skills you used and how the things you did in the past are repeatable for the new company.

 The progression of your career depends upon your ability to make sound judgments in business-critical situations.
 As you begin the next step of your career journey, think about the past so you can effectively communicate how you can utilize business savvy for the new company.
-Don’t forget that with every piece of analysis, you’ve done and every innovative idea, there was some type of measurable achievement.
+Don’t forget that with every piece of analysis you’ve done and every innovative idea, there was some type of measurable achievement.
+By highlighting these types of achievements, you’re highlighting your business acumen skills, which helps to boost your employability.

 Marsha Hebert, professional resume writer